How to choose the best car insurance is the question. You must confront that crucial query head on in pursuit of your own best interest.

 - Significant mileage added to a stolen, and then recovered, highly restored or near-perfect original vehicle could radically diminish the value of that super-low-mileage vehicle

 The problem with filing a diminution-of-value claim without having the coverage to begin with is that the weighty onus of proof is entirely yours to bear.
+So definitely keep diminution of value in mind while you’re considering how to choose the best car insurance.

 Part and parcel of your guaranteed indemnity against inflation and market appreciation is found in securing Agreed Value coverage.